Homebrew/homebrew-cask/doc/ALTERNATE_CASK_TAPS.md

 Possible uses of this feature include:

- * private repositories
+ * Private repositories.
- * testing and development
+ * Testing and development.
- * Casks that have not yet been accepted
+ * Casks that have not yet been accepted.
- * Casks that were rejected[^1]
+ * Casks that were rejected.[^1]

 ## Instructions